swdotcom/swdc-vscode/README.md

 **Code Time for your entire team.** When you [upgrade your organization](https://www.antenna.dev/pricing) to the Pro plan, you’ll unlock advanced Code Time features for every developer on your team, including custom reports and data exports.

-To see your team's engineering KPIs, visit the [web app](https://app.antenna.dev) and connect our [GitHub](https://bit.ly/software-github) or [Bitbucket](https://bit.ly/software-bitbucket) app to your antenna.dev account.
+To see your team's engineering KPIs, visit the [web app](https://app.antenna.dev) and connect your Git provider app to your antenna.dev account.
 It's free and takes just a few minutes.

 Code Time also collects basic usage metrics to help us make informed decisions about our roadmap.